herschel-ma/ghtrending.nvim/crates/ghtrending_nvim/ReadMe.md

-# Scrap from github trending
+## Introduce

-This is a project for Scrapping from github trending api, implemented by rust.
+This is a project for crawling from Github trending, implemented by rust.

+### Purpose

+Crawl trending repositories and developers from Github trending as so far.

+### Expose

+As so far, it exposed two ways to process data.